SSO vs. Federated Identity Management: A Guide

 Authentication fatigue is a common challenge for employees navigating large stacks of applications.
 SSO addresses this by allowing users to authenticate once with their organization’s identity provider (IdP) and access all approved resources, from cloud platforms to SaaS tools, without re-entering credentials.

-Key Components of SSO:
+Key components of SSO:

-• Identity Provider (IdP): The central authority that verifies users and issues authentication tokens.
+• Identity provider (IdP): The central authority that verifies users and issues authentication tokens.

-• Service Providers (SPs): Applications that trust the IdP and accept its tokens, including SaaS platforms and cloud services.
+• Service providers (SPs): Applications that trust the IdP and accept its tokens, including SaaS platforms and cloud services.

-• Authentication Token: A cryptographic proof of identity, such as a SAML assertion or session cookie.
+• Authentication token: A cryptographic proof of identity, such as a SAML assertion or session cookie.

 Limitations: